 If you love hats, need one for summer (opening day at Del Mar), or would like to make very fashionable statement, then Goorin Bros., is the place to go.

-I've covered New York and Miami Fashion Weeks, Coachella, Comic-Con, Ultra Music Festivals, artists, architects, and chefs in Tijuana, Mexico, and profiled such luminaries as jazz great, Arturo Sandoval and clothing designer Jason Wu.
+She's covered events such as New York Fashion Week, Coachella, and Comic-Con, and has profiled jazz great, Arturo Sandoval and clothing designer Jason Wu.